curiousest/curiousest.github.io/_drafts/tabum/definitions.md

 Profound: an understood idea that fits consistently into a complex, poorly understood system, in such a way that the poorly understood idea might be understood with the simple idea as one of the building blocks.

 Worthy: optimal.
 Of a high-performing purpose formula.

+Pleasure: a signal that is triggered by a less-likely, important-for-survival behaviour, that indicates more of that behaviour should happen.

+Joy: a signal that indicates survival conditions are being met.

+Fear: a signal that indicates some conditions of survival may soon be broken.

+Sadness: a signal that indicates a part of self was destroyed.

+Anger: a signal that indicates present conditions may necessitate unusually destructive behaviour to maintain survival conditions.

+Interest: a signal that indicates there are possible future conditions which will increase chances of survival and you can increase the chances of those future conditions.

+Self-Hostility: a signal that indicates survival is more likely if some part of self is destroyed.

+Surprise: a signal that indicates an immediate bout of processing will increase chances of survival.

+Disgust: a signal that indicates an observed behaviour reduces the longer-term chances of survival of a smaller sense of self.

+Shame: a signal that indicates an observed behaviour reduces the longer-term chances of survival of a greater sense of self.

+Contempt: a signal that something which attracts attention is a waste of time - time that could be used on other survival activities.

+Shyness: a signal that a decision may lead to a reduction in the longer-term chances of survival.

+Guilt: a signal that a past decision of a smaller part of self may have decreased the survival of a greater part of self.